inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 ### The Fragmentation Problem

-React creates a fragmented ecosystem thousands of dependencies trying to stitch together with no unified structure.
-We wanted harmony, not chaos.
+Modern frameworks are typically built around one core concept if not the native environment, then the DOM or something similarly narrow... never considering the complete, holistic system.
+This leaves developers to fill the gaps by creating countless supporting utilities, resulting in a fragmented ecosystem: thousands of dependencies, each trying to patch holes rather than work in concert.
+We wanted to bring harmony, not chaos.

 ### The Continuity Problem

-If we built on top of React, we'd inherit the same continuity issues plaguing the other 10,000+ frameworks in React's ecosystem.
-We'd be limited by React's architectural decisions and performance constraints.
+If we built on top of an existing framework, we'd inherit the same continuity issues.
+We'd be limited by the framework's architectural decisions and performance constraints.

-React is the "operating system of the modern web."
-We're building a more universal operating system.
-We're inspired by our predecessors we embrace the good (JSX, component model), fix the bad (virtual DOM, fragmentation), and complete the incomplete (true universal rendering).
+We're building a truly universal development environment.
+Inspired by the pioneers before us, we intentionally embrace what works, improve what doesn't, and deliver what's been missing: genuine universal rendering and unreal level performance.

-We're not replacing React to be different.
-We're creating what React could have been if it was designed for today's multi-platform, GPU-accelerated, AI first, universal computing reality.
+We're creating what the frameworks you love could have been if they were designed for today's multi-platform, GPU-accelerated, AI first, universal computing reality.

 ### JSX Is Just One Templating Choice Among Many

-**InSpatial JSX Runtime Looks Like React But Isn't Built On It**

 While there's significant discussion around JSX, it's crucial to understand that **JSX is simply a templating choice** no different from XML, HTML, or Vue's Single File Component (SFC) templating syntax.